bhardy/emojibru.sh/README.md

 - [x] add vercel analytics
 - [ ] add vercel speed insights
 - [ ] replace emoji-mart or update it once it supports react 19
+- [ ] fix scrolling when the artboard is bigger than the viewport
+- [ ] address scrolling on touch devices: add draw<->pan toggle for touch devices or enable scrolling/panning/zooming with multi-touch
+- [ ]

 ## Getting Started